chevere/danky/README.md

 ## Get Danky!

-Contrary to all template engines, in Danky templates are **file returns**.
+Contrary to all template engines, in Danky templates are **functions** provided as file returns.
 This is Danky in action:

 ```php
 // quote.php